 The project has two basic parts: the video chat system, and the virtual assistant.
-The video chat is peer-to-peer, using WebRTC and a signalling server: the server acts as an intermediary to set up connections between clients, which then connect directly to each other.
-The virtual assistant uses speech recognition on each client to interpret the audio stream coming from that client and produce text tokens, and sends these to a server running the Natural Language Processing system and request handler.
-The server interprets the text it receives, uses natural language processing to understand commands given to it, and performs the requests via the appropriate APIs.
+The video chat is peer-to-peer, using WebRTC via Icecomm.io which handles the signalling server: the server acts as an intermediary to set up connections between clients, which then connect directly to each other.
+The virtual assistant uses speech recognition via Pocketsphinx.js on each client to interpret the audio stream coming from that client and produce text tokens, and sends these to a server running the Natural Language Processing system and request handler.
+The server interprets the text it receives, uses natural language processing via the NLTK library to understand commands given to it, and performs the requests via the appropriate APIs.
 It then creates presentations of these results in views and sends them to the clients, where they are rendered and displayed.